-I/We, (Name) (NRIC/ /Passport/Co Reg No.] of (Address) Meeting of election a member/members of ENVICTUS INTERNATIONAL HOLDINGS LIMITE Ing as my/our proxy/proxies to vote for me/us on my/our behalf at the Annual General stronic means on Thursday, 27 January 2022 at 11.00 a.m. and at any adjournment direct the Chairman of the Meeting as my/our proxy to vote for, against or abstain final Meeting as indicated below:- Meeting ("AGM" thereof. ) of the Company to l be held wholly by way No. Resolutions relating to : No. of Votes 110. nesolations relating to .
-For Against Abstain 1 Adoption of Directors' Statement, Audited Financial Statements and Auditor's Report for the financial year ended 30 September 2021.
+I/We, (Name) (NRIC/Passport/Co Reg No.) of (Address)

+being a member/members of ENVICTUS INTERNATIONAL HOLDINGS LIMITED (the "Company"), hereby appoint the Chairman of the Meeting as my/our proxy/proxies to vote for me/us on my/our behalf at the Annual General Meeting ("AGM") of the Company to be held wholly by way of electronic means on Thursday, 27 January 2022 at 11.00 a.m. and at any adjournment thereof.

+I/We direct the Chairman of the Meeting as my/our proxy to vote for, against or abstain from voting on the resolutions to be proposed at the Annual General Meeting as indicated below :-

+No. Deselutions velation to a No. of Votes Resolutions relating to : For Against Abstain 1 Adoption of Directors' Statement, Audited Financial Statements and Auditor's Report for the financial year ended 30 September 2021.
 2 Re-election of Dato' Jaya J B Tan as a Director.
 3 Re-election of Mr Mah Weng Choong as a Director.
 4 Approval of payment of Directors' fees of S\$305,712 in respect of the financial year ended 30 September 2021.
 5 Re-appointment of Messrs BDO LLP as auditors and to authorise the Directors to fix their remuneration.
 6 Authority to allot and issue new shares.

-Alterna proxy r ng will be conducted by poll.
-If you wish to exercise all your votes "For" or "Against" the restrively, please indicate the number of votes "For" or "Against" each resolution.
-If you mark "x" not to vote on that resolution. this day of 2022 т. otal Number of Sha res held Signat ure(s) of Member(s) or, Common Seal of Corporate Shareholder CDP Register otal Number Of 3fla ies lielu - Register of Mem phars IMPO RTANT: PLEASE READ NOTES BEFORE COMPLETING THIS PROXY FORM negister of Mell IDCI3
+Voting will be conducted by poll.
+If you wish to exercise all your votes "For" or "Against" the relevant resolution, please mark "x" in the relevant box provided.
+Alternatively, please indicate the number of votes "For" or "Against" each resolution.
+If you mark "x" in the abstain box for a particular resolution, you are directing your proxy not to vote on that resolution.

+Dated this day of 2022

+Signature(s) of Member(s) or, Common Seal of Corporate Shareholder

+Total Number of Shares held

+CDP Register

+Register of Members

+IMPORTANT: PLEASE READ NOTES BEFORE COMPLETING THIS PROXY FORM